KarolG002/KarolG002/README.md

 - 👋 Hi, I’m Karol

-- 👀 I’m interested in pursuing career in data engineering.
+- 👀 I’m interested in pursuing a career in the field of data engineering.

 - 🌱 I’m currently learning Python, Cloud services and writing efficient data pipelines.